- Money market accounts (MMAs) may higher interest rates than regular savings accounts, with similar flexibility.

 - Overdraft protection: Automatic transfers can be established to provide overdraft protection for your checking (while your other funds continue to earn competitive rates).

-- Competitive rates: In general, the rate is higher than interest checking accounts.
-Some banks pay interest based on the balance in the account.
-The higher the balance the higher is the rate.
+- Competitive rates: In general, the annual percentage yield (APY) is higher than the APY on savings accounts.
+Some banks pay interest based on the balance in the account (i.e., the higher the balance, the higher the rate).
+However, it’s important to reiterate that money market account rates are currently comparable to traditional savings accounts, with some high-yield savings accounts edging out money market accounts.

 - Access to ATM cards: In some cases, banks or credit unions will give you an ATM card to access funds from your money market account.

-- Money is insured: Funds in money market accounts are insured up to $250,000, per depositor, per financial institution, by the Federal Deposit Insurance Corporation (FDIC).
+- Money is insured: Funds in money market accounts are insured up to $250,000 per depositor by the Federal Deposit Insurance Corporation (FDIC) for bank accounts or the National Credit Union Administration (NCUA) for credit unions.

 - Limit on transfers: Number of transfers, including check writing as applicable, per month or statement cycle may be limited.
-Any excess may be subject to a fee.
+Any excess number of transfers may be subject to a fee.

-- Balance requirements: You may be required to open the account with a high minimum deposit and/or maintain a minimum balance of the account to earn interest or to avoid monthly service fees.
+- Balance requirements: You may be required to open the account with a high minimum deposit and/or maintain a minimum balance on the account to earn interest or to avoid monthly service fees.

 What is a Certificate of Deposit (CD)?

-A Certificate of Deposit (most commonly referred to as CD) is a time deposit account.
-When you open a CD, your money is locked up for a specific term of your choice, anywhere from at least seven days to several years, depending on the terms offered by your financial institution.
-In exchange, your financial institution pays a fixed rate to guarantee the interest amount you will receive at the end of the term (the maturity date).
+A certificate of deposit (most commonly referred to as CD) is a time deposit account.
+When you open a CD, your money is locked up for a specific term of your choice, anywhere from seven days to several years, depending on the terms offered by your financial institution.
+In exchange, your financial institution pays a fixed rate to guarantee the interest amount you will receive at the end of the term (the maturity date), making CDs a predictable investment.
 In general, longer-term CDs pay higher interest rates.

-The main draw is that a CD earns a fixed interest for the term of the account regardless of the current rate environment — so you don’t have to worry about the rate fluctuation.
-In general, CD rates are higher than the rates for savings and money market accounts because you cannot make withdrawals before the account matures.
+The main draw is that a CD earns a fixed interest for the term of the account regardless of the rate environment during the term— so you don’t have to worry about rate fluctuations.
+In general, CD rates offer a higher APY than the rates for savings and money market accounts because you can’t make withdrawals before the account matures.

 During the term of the CD, there are no rate fluctuations; that means you’ll know exactly how much your account will earn by the end of its term.
 The downside is that if you need to access the money before maturity, you’ll have to pay a significant penalty for early withdrawal.